 Hales Corners, Wisconsin

-Winter Wonders, just 16 minutes outside of Milwaukee, is a nearly 1.5-mile holiday light experience.
-What’s different, is that visitors stay in their cars and drive the route, which winds through the gardens, Whitnall Park, and the Root River Parkway.
+Boerner Botanical Gardens is just 16 minutes outside of Milwaukee.
+Winter Wonders features over a million LED lights.
+What’s different about this holiday light experience is that visitors stay in their cars and drive the nearly 1.5-mile route, which winds through the gardens, Whitnall Park, and the Root River Parkway.
 While looking at 2D, 3D, and animated displays made of theatrical LED colored lights, attendees can listen to an accompanying radio broadcast of holiday music.
-There’s even a mini drive-in theater where you can watch a singalong and cartoon video.
-Note: the theater has a 20-vehicle capacity and is only repeated four times each hour.
+This year, look out for the new snow flurry tunnel!

 5. New York Botanical Garden